Cath Shaw, Founder

 The mission of the Positive Living Skills Initiative is three-fold:

-To assist Schools leaders and educators to promote positive behaviour and teach children habitual skills to build their social and emotional competence and maturity, starting in early childhood and continuing through to the end of Primary School.
-Then students can move into adolescence and High School with resilience and self-regulation skills and a strong sense of self-worth, and strategies they can continue to build on.
+To assist Schools to promote positive behaviour and teach children habitual skills to build their social and emotional competence and maturity, starting in early childhood and continuing through to the end of Primary School.

 To support and enhance teacher wellbeing through the fully scripted resource pool of program materials and resources, as well as through dedicated Professional Development experiences focused on developing Teacher’s own Emotional Intelligence.

-Our vision is to significantly and positively impact the alarming statistics of anxiety, depression, suicide, bullying and violence we are seeing in our communities today, within one generation, and our research indicates that if the learning and teaching of mental wellbeing skills begins early and is applied throughout the learning community using these principles then this vision can potentially be realised.
+Our vision is to significantly and positively impact the alarming statistics of anxiety, depression, suicide, bullying and violence we are seeing in our communities today, within one generation.
+We believe this vision could be realised if this approach is applied throughout our communities.

-The PLS Wellbeing Programs for children and students are designed to meet the needs of 21st century learners and classrooms, and meet significant elements of the Early Years Learning Framework and the National Curriculum F-10 in both the Learning Areas and the General Capabilities.
+The PLS Wellbeing Programs are designed to meet the needs of 21st century learners and classrooms, and meet significant elements of the Early Years Learning Framework and the National Curriculum F-10 in both the Learning Areas and the General Capabilities.

 The application of the PLS program concepts are based on the principles and theories of: